Illawarra Hawks: History

-The team began as the Illawarra Hawks in the New South Wales Men's Division 1 championship before joining the National Basketball League (NBL) for its inaugural season in 1979.
-The Hawks played out of Beaton Park Stadium, commonly known as "The Snakepit".
+The team began as the Illawarra Hawks in the New South Wales Men's Division 1 championship before joining the National Basketball League (NBL) for its inaugural season in 1979, playing their home games at Snakepit Stadium in Gwynneville.
 In 1981, import Mike Jones was named NBL Most Valuable Player.
 In 1987, the Hawks had their best season to date, finishing in third place with a 20–6 record.

-In 1998, the team was renamed the Wollongong Hawks and moved into WIN Entertainment Centre, known as the Sandpit, with Beaton Park remaining as their office and training facility.
-The venue is also home to Basketball Illawarra's representative side, also known as the 'Illawarra Hawks'.
+In 1998, the team was renamed the Wollongong Hawks and moved into WIN Entertainment Centre.

 The 2000/01 season marked history for the Hawks as they won their maiden NBL Championship.
 Prior to the start of the season, coach Brendan Joyce changed almost half his roster, adding Charles Thomas, Damon Lowery, Grant Kruger, Matt Shanahan and Axel Dench.
 After finishing the regular season in fourth with a club-best 21 wins from 28 games, Wollongong upset Perth in the first round of the post-season before conquering Adelaide when Lowery sunk three free throws with no time on the clock in game three of the semi-final series.
 The Hawks went on to beat Townsville 2–1 in the grand final to capture the team's only title.
 The Hawks became the first New South Wales team to reach and win a grand final in the NBL's 23-year history.

 The Hawks returned to the NBL Grand Final in 2004/05, where they lost to the Sydney Kings.